AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 .. admonition:: In Ada 202X

     Ada 202X allows for using static expression functions, which are evaluated at compile time.
+To achieve this, we can use an aspect |mdash| we'll discuss aspects :ref:`later in this chapter <Aspects>`.

     An expression function is static when the :ada:`Static` aspect is specified.
 For example:

     .. code-block:: ada